AOx0/swift-wtrpp/README.md

 Functional and non-functional requirements pull software in different directions.
 It’s your job to find a balance.

-- **- Internal vs External**
+- **Internal vs External**

-  - External qualities: can be perceived by the end user while interacting with the system
+External qualities: can be perceived by the end user while interacting with the system

-  - Internal qualities: can be appraised only by looking at the source code.
+Internal qualities: can be appraised only by looking at the source code.

--  **- Internal vs External**
+-  **Internal vs External**

-  - Functional qualities: what the software does.
+Functional qualities: what the software does.
 All functional qualities are external.

-  - Non-functional qualities: how the software is.
+Non-functional qualities: how the software is.
 Can be either internal or external, depending on if is related to the code itself or to its emerging traits (characteristics).